flatironinstitute/kachery-p2p/README.md

 Keep this daemon running in a terminal.
 You may want to use [tmux](https://github.com/tmux/tmux/wiki) or a similar tool to keep this daemon running even if the terminal is closed.

+Other more advanced options are available, such as specifying non-default bootstrap nodes and specifying listen ports (see below)
+.

 ### File Transfer

-kachery can transfer arbitrary files, and also serializes numpy data from memory when used with the python programmatic interface.
+Kachery-p2p can transfer arbitrary files, and also serializes numpy data from memory when used with the python programmatic interface.

 From command line (in a separate terminal):